 In the project, locate the conflicted model file, right-click and select View Conflicts.
 You can only see View Conflicts in the context menu if your file is marked conflicted by the source control.

 If the conflict red sign does not show, verify that command-line Git™ client is already installed.
-To install command-line Git client, see Install Command-Line Git Client (MATLAB).
+To install command-line Git client, see Install Command-Line Git Client and Configure MATLAB Installation (MATLAB).

 The Merge tool automatically resolves every difference that it can, and shows the results in the Target pane.
 Review the automerge choices, edit if desired, and decide how to resolve any remaining conflicts.